 Vassallo Associates is actively involved in ship arrests in Malta and has assisted claimants in the arrest and judicial sales by auction of ships, as well as ship and yacht owners in arrest proceedings, vessel releases and counter-security measures.

 The firm regularly advises and assists with the arrest in foreign jurisdictions of vessels registered under the Maltese Flag.
-In particular, it has advised clients on Maltese Admiralty Law and issues concerning privileged claims and their respective priority.
+In particular, it has advised clients on Maltese Admiralty Law and issues concerning privileged claims and their respective priorities.